rojo-rbx/rbx-dom/README.md

 - `Color3` properties not serialized as `Color3uint8` would have their colors mistakenly clamped in the XML place format.
 This was bad for properties on `Lighting`.
 - `ColorSequence`'s XML serialization contains an extra value per keypoint that was intended to be used as an envelope value, but was never implemented.

+## For Maintainers

+Cutting new releases is not currently as optimized as it should be.
+While we work on improving it, packages need to be published in a specific order to make sense.
+The order that currently works well is:

+1. `rbx_types`
+2. `rbx_dom_weak` and `rbx_reflection`
+3. `rbx_reflection_database`
+4. `rbx_binary` and `rbx_xml`

+The process for publishing these is:

+1. Decide a new version number (usually increment the minor version)
+2. Update changelog to list new release under its own heading
+3. Increment version in `Cargo.toml`
+4. Add a git tag in the format `library_name-vX.Y.Z`
+5. Publish to Cargo

 ## License
 rbx-dom is available under the MIT license.
 See [LICENSE.txt](LICENSE.txt) for details.